emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 13

-^ Notice the black ink splashed on a book.
-When the monsters arrive, everyone gets depressed and gives up on life.
-The Glitterforce beats the monsters by finding it within themselves to keep going and never give up.
+^ To do this they use magic black ink.
+When they arrive, everyone gets depressed and gives up on life.
+The Glitterforce beats the monsters by finding it within themselves to keep going and never give up, literally giving the world a happy ending.

 ---

-## Melancholy & contemplation are good
+## The power of stories and self-narrative

 ^ 14

-^ Our world, and especially tech, is often driven by narrow tunnel vision.
-Sometimes you need focus to achieve things, but it's useful to be able to step back.
-Back beyond mere "strategic perspective", into true reflection mode on how we feel and impact the world.
+^ The stories we tell ourselves are very powerful.
+They're not just make-believe, many become reality.
+Melancholy and contemplation *can* write self-imposed limits into people's internal narratives.

 ---

-## The power of stories and self-narrative
+## Melancholy & contemplation are good

 ^ 15

-^ The stories we tell ourselves are very powerful.
-They're not just make-believe, many many stories become reality or affect it strongly in some way.
-Melancholy and contemplation can make people's internal narratives start to include self-imposed limits coming from fears and anxieties.
+^ Now, they are not bad.
+Sometimes you need focus to achieve things, but it's useful to be able to step back, and tech likes its tunnel vision optimism too much.
+They help reflect on how we feel and how we impact the world with our work.

 ---

-## Mechanisms of darkness
+## Mechanisms of doubt
 ^ 16

-^ As time passes, people affirm these negative self-stories, building elaborate mechanisms that tell them why they can't, why they are less, why they shouldn't.
-Mental mechanisms of darkness.
+^ The problem is, people use them to write negative self-stories that tell them why they can't, why they are less, why they shouldn't.
+Mental mechanisms of doubt which reinforce each other and compound their effects.

 ---